coryab/chaos_game/README.md

 After compiling the code, there should be a file called **main** inside the build directory.
 To execute it, just run:

     ./main

+You should then see a sierpinski triangle, and when the program is done, it will save the image.